Electroanalog/PSX-Flash-BIOS/README.md

   Low-cost option.
 Requires soldering the EEPROM for each programming cycle.

 - **CNV-TSOP-EP1M32 (ZIF, “Pin 9 to 1”) adapter**
-  Tool-free flashing with a Zero Insertion Force socket — no soldering required.
+  Tool-free flashing with a Zero Insertion Force socket.
+No soldering required.

-These adapters allow convenient programming of SST39VF040 EEPROMs used with the PSX BIOS replacement adapters.
+These adapters allow for straightforward flashing of SST39VF040 EEPROMs used with PSX Flash BIOS PCBs.
+Other programmers compatible with this IC and its footprint may also be used.
-Or use any other programmer capable of writing to this IC in their respective package.

 <img src="img/t48-tsop32.jpg" alt="CNV-TSOP-EP1M32" width="300">

 > [!NOTE]
-> No byte-swap is required, as PS1 BIOS images are natively stored in little-endian format.
+> When flashing the EEPROM, no byte-swap is needed, as PS1 BIOS dumps use little-endian encoding as their native format.

 ---